-There was a time when Google actually liked EMD’s until everybody and their brother started using them, and overusing keywords, as well?
+There was a time when Google liked EMD’s until everybody and their brother started using them, and overusing keywords, as well?
 Nowadays, Google doesn’t say much about keywords in there ranking structure so the use of EMD’s went out the window too?

 Since I used Dyson Vacuums as an example for Amazon products I thought it only fair to use a photo of one of their vacuums.
 They do have some pretty cool vacuums and those vacuums can suck onto a ten-pound bowling bowl so tightly that you can pick it up and keep it up.
 I watched a demonstration one day on TV where they used a special attachment with a bowl-like end to suck onto the bowling ball and that Dyson vacuum picked that big bowling bowl up and held it there.
 Pretty amazing stuff!

 I’m sure glad that Great Restaurants is another good niche because all this research made me hungry!

 For me, I think this entire process of Niche Research is just an extension of keyword research.
-Google may not take keywords into consideration when it comes to ranking websites, or so they say?
+Google may not consider keywords when it comes to ranking websites, or so they say?

 However, whatever they do or don’t do I know that people still type search terms in to find what they are looking for, and no matter what anyone tells you those search terms are “keywords”.

 So whatever you do always do your keyword research before during and after picking niches, and writing content.
 Do it before to gather your keyword list for your niche research, product research, and content research.

 Continue to do it during those processes to refine your list.
 Find good low hanging fruit or longtail keywords?
 I don’t really care what you call them but it is best to stick to whatever your colleagues, as well as, other marketers you deal with are calling them so that you all understand each other.